 - Buttermilk Falls State Park (bowhunting and crossbow hunting only)

 - Robert H. Treman State Park (bowhunting and crossbow hunting only)

 - Hunters with legal access to private lands in the DMFA may also participate in the DMFA program.

 - There are no state forests or wildlife management areas within the DMFA.

 Special requirement for hunting Cornell Lands: Hunting on Cornell managed lands requires a Cornell Hunting Permit.
 The first enrollment period deadline is October 15.
 For additional enrollment periods, check the Cornell Deer Hunting website (link on the right side of this page).
-If you did not register with the Cornell Hunting Programs during either of the enrollment periods you may not hunt on Cornell lands.
+If you did not register with the Cornell Hunting Programs during either of the enrollment periods you may not hunt on Cornell lads.
 Trespassers will be prosecuted.

 To participate in the DMFA program during the 2014-2015 season, you must obtain a DMFA registration number and write the number on your DMFA Permit, DMFA Carcass Tags, DMFA Hunting Activity Log / Harvest Report Form.
 Please review the DMFA Permit conditions before registering.

 - Download and print the DMFA Permit, Hunting Log/Harvest Report and Carcass Tags (PDF, 1.2 MB).
 Please print actual size to facilitate data scanning.
 These documents require a DMFA registration # to be valid.
 You will need to carry the permit and carcass tags with you while hunting in the focus area.
 All registrants must complete and mail the Hunting Log Harvest Report to DEC at the end of the DMFA season.

 - Register to participate in the Tompkins County DMFA.

 To Find Your Lost DMFA Number click the link on the right side of this page.